AndrusAsumets/supershy-client/README.md

 * Creates a sshuttle VPN using VPS provider(s) you define.
 * Periodically changes VPS nodes and thus your exit IPs.
 * Includes a connection killswitch toggle for Linux.
-If enabled, allows for only connections made through the VPN to succeed (Actions -> CONNECTION_KILLSWITCH -> Enabled).
+If enabled, allows for only connections made through the VPN to succeed.
 * Uses sshuttle underneath to VPN all your system-wide TCP traffic through VPS.
 It appears to be leaking IPv6 requests though, so make sure to have connection killswitch enabled at all times.
-* Also has support for creating HTTP and SOCKS5 proxies.
+* Support creating a VPN using sshuttle or HTTP and SOCKS5 proxies.
-* Runs as a daemon process in background, which keeps supershy running even after reboot.
+* Runs as a daemon process in the background, which keeps supershy running even after reboot.
-* All application's own requests (i.e, towards VPS providers and CloudFlare) will be redirected through SSH tunnels made by the application itself.
+* Redirects all its own traffic (i.e, VPS and CloudFlare API calls) through SSH tunnels made by the application itself.
 * Has a web-based UI.
 * Has an option to create n number of reserve nodes for making sure you do not connect to the same node twice, therefore reducing risc of a possible MITM attack.